Trepan-Debuggers/python2-trepan/docs/entry-exit.rst

 There are a couple ways you can enter the debugger:

 -  Run the debugger initially
+-  Run the debugger from inside IPython or `python -i`
--  Add a call to the debugger inside your code
+-  Add a call to the debugger inside your code or pytest
 -  Run post-mortem debugging when an unexpected exception occurs
 -  Set up an exception handler to enter the debugger on a signal